yuyizhong/mama-yogis/README.md

   *Steps to test Email Link*
      - Navigate to Mama Yogis - Home Page and click the email address in contact details section (Email: info@mamayogis.co.uk)

-  *Result*:
+  *Result:*
-     - My outlook poped put open with Mama yogis email address at "to" box.
+     - My outlook popped put open with Mama yogis email address at "to" box.
      - It functioned as expected.

  *Back to top* and *Social Medial Links*
  - Those two features are located at the footer.
 They were tested by clicking on each links.
  - The active page went back to the top and the social Medias are opened at a new tab.

-*Contact Information *

-- Testing were performed on the phone number and email address in the last section of the main page (contact details) to ensure "call-able" and "mail-able".

-  *Steps to test Telephone Number*

-     - Navigate to Mama Yogis - Home Page and click the phone number in contact details section (Phone: +44 203 666 9898)

-  *Result*:

-     - A window pop-out to suggest "Make a call from Samsung phone (active)".
-     - It is as expected.

-  *Steps to test Email Link*
-     - Navigate to Mama Yogis - Home Page and click the email address in contact details section (Email: info@mamayogis.co.uk)

-  *Result*:
-     - My outlook poped put open with Mama yogis email address at "to" box.
+*Form and Thank You page Testing*

+- Forms are tested by either filling in each section or omitting few fields and click on 'Book Now'/'Sign Up' or 'Reset Form'.

+  *Result:*

+   - Each required fields were supposed to put in a data, otherwise an error message popped out and form was not submitted.
+   - When a wrong email format was input, an error message popped out and form was not submitted.
+   - After all required fields were filled (with a correct email format), by clicking on "Book Now" or "Sign Up" button, it would redirect the user to a Thank you page for submitting confirmation.
+   - By clicking on "Reset Form", all the data filled in would be cleared.
-     - It functioned as expected.
+   - Over all, form and the thank you page performed as expected.